semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 a full list of identified findings and provides you with the information you need to prioritize findings based on criteria like severity level, coding standards, business rules, and product goals and triage them appropriately.

-## Next steps

-* Send [alerts and notifications](/semgrep-code/notifications/), create tickets in project management systems, or leverage webhooks to receive information about your findings.
-* Enable [autofix](/writing-rules/autofix) so that Semgrep can push code suggestions to GitHub or GitLab to help your developers resolve findings.
-* Customize how Semgrep Code scans your repository by modifying the [default rules set](https://semgrep.dev/p/default) or [writing your own rules](/semgrep-code/editor/#jumpstart-rule-writing-using-existing-rules).

 <MoreHelp />